Available 24/7 | Call Now

 Get Legal Help

 Underage drinking in Florida is illegal—and strictly enforced—in the state.
-If you or your child need help to navigate an arrest or charges related to underage drinking in Florida, don’t hesitate to contact The Wiseman Law Firm.
+If you or your child need help to navigate an arrest or charges related to underage drinking in Florida, don’t hesitate to contact our experienced juvenile criminal defense attorney.
 Our firm can help guide you through the process and protect your best interests every step of the way!

 To schedule an initial consultation, contact our firm online or call (407) 420-4647 today.